codesilva/codesilva.github.io/_drafts/opencode-your-local-alternative-to-claude-code.md

 > This only stores a credential for ollama - you will need configure it in opencode.json, check the docs for examples.

-I needed to change the configuration file to point to the cloud endpoint:
+I needed to modify the configuration file to point to the cloud endpoint:

 ```jsonc
 {